COVID-19 – School Year 2020-21

 Parents are advised to compare this program with other home-country options to determine which provides the best coverage.
 In general, purchasing the 10- and 12-month plans are a better value; this decision should have been made by mid-September.

-Webb will continue to offer a series of unique and engaging afternoon activities through both our on-campus and online programs.
+Webb will continue to offer unique and engaging afternoon activities through our on-campus and online programs.
 Signature programs include robotics, debate, museum studies and more.
 Our hybrid model will enable us to offer afternoon activities in some new and exciting ways.

-We are working with all of our international students to help them navigate the issues surrounding their student visas and current travel restrictions.
-Again, our hybrid educational model will allow all Webb students to start the new school year on time, whether or not their return to campus is delayed.
+We are working with all of our international students to help them navigate the issues surrounding their student visas and travel restrictions.
+Our hybrid educational model will allow all Webb students to start the new school year on time, whether or not their return to campus is delayed.
 If international students are unable to travel to campus by the start of the school year, they will begin the year using our online program and transition to our in-person program when travel is possible.
-The campus will be open to boarding students over school breaks.

 The college guidance office maintains continuous contact with admission offices at the nation’s top colleges and universities across the country and around the world.
 As admission reps this fall work to reorder their plans for student recruitment, they will be in communication with Webb’s college guidance office.
 Colleges and universities know Webb’s program well and will continue to rely on us to educate stellar graduates to join their campuses.
 This important work will continue in 2020-21 and beyond.